 No single model type had the best performance across all feature subsets and missing data thresholds.
 Similar to the earlier discussion, the standard deviation in model performance indicated large overlap in the fold-specific performances of the three model types.
 This similarity was also demonstrated by how the MRE scores for RFSE-F models trained only on predictions from XGBoost, LightGBM or Random Forest base estimators differed by at most two percent.
 This result was corroborated by other studies in the literature, such as Bentéjac et al.’s (2020) review of gradient boosting methods, which found that the difference between the average performance ranks achieved by XGBoost, Random Forest and LightGBM across 28 experimental datasets was not statistically significant [16].
 While this analysis compared Random Forest, XGBoost, and LightGBM classifiers, it offers relevant insights into regression performance due to the shared underlying architecture.
 Some of the similarity between the models’ performance may be attributed to the fact that all three models are ensembles of decision-trees.

 Nevertheless, there were slight differences between the models.
-For example, the Random Forest base estimator tended to have lower average MRE than XGBoost and LightGBM across the five cross-validation folds.
+For example, the Random Forest base estimator tended to achieve lower average MRE than XGBoost and LightGBM across the five cross-validation folds.
 This may be due to boosting ensembles’ known tendency to overfit, as the boosting mechanism explicit corrects the mistakes of base estimators in the ensemble [17].
 However, the standard deviation of the Random Forest and XGBoost models’ MRE scores indicated that XGBoost models had better fold-specific performance when trained for country-level prediction.
 This observation prevented Random Forest base estimators from being considered the best-performing model.
 This lower, fold-specific performance may be due to Random Forest’s default feature subsampling, where it only considers a subset of samples when deciding each internal node split.
 While this technique reduces overfitting, it can result in important features being underutilised when deciding splits, reducing its performance [17].
 The fact that this trend was only observed for models trained for country-level prediction, not forecasting, reinforces the random nature of this training process.

 XGBoost models trained for country-level prediction had the lowest MSE scores.
 This may be attributable to their boosting ensemble mechanism, where each subsequent base estimator in the ensemble is explicitly trained to correct the errors of its predecessor [17].
 Later XGBoost base learners could therefore focus on learning trends to correctly predict outliers, as these would have resulted in the highest error for earlier learners.
 As a result, XGBoost models would have high performance on outliers, and thus lower MSE.
 While LightGBM models also use boosting, they may have had lower performance due to their use of gradient-based one-side sampling (GOSS).
 Briefly, GOSS reduces the number of samples used to split each node by undersampling less informative datapoints from the full input dataset.
 However, there is no guarantee that these samples are completely uninformative.
 Therefore, exclusion of these samples may have produced slightly lower predictive accuracy for LightGBM than for XGBoost.
 Given that the Random Forest model uses bagging, it could not benefit from this iterative learning process, potentially reducing its predictive performance for outliers.
 Interestingly, XGBoost models trained to perform forecasting did not achieve the lowest MSE scores.
 Instead, the lowest scores were shared by the LightGBM and Random Forest models.
 Potentially, when performing forecasting, the overfitting caused by the boosting algorithm outweighed the benefit of accurately predicting outliers.
 Overfitting could be particularly harmful when forecasting MMR given the differences between the train and test ground truth MMR distributions described earlier in this thesis.